ggruen/SwiftNetrc/README.md

 # Known Issues

-Passphrases can't have "machine", "login", "account", "password" or "macdef" (lower case) in them.
+Passphrases can't have "machine", "login", "account", or "macdef" (lower case) in them.

 Passphrases can't have leading, trailing, or inter-word redundant whitespace.

+.netrc file can't contain comments (this is a feature, to prevent confusion with #'s in tokens, e.g. in passwords)